singhpia/PythonBeginner/Python Learning/DataStructures.md

 ## 2. **Dictionary**
 Used to store key-value pairs.
 E.g. A phone directory.
 A dictionary is a collection which is unordered, changeable and indexed.
+Dictionary does not allow duplicate keys but values can be duplicated.

 ### Creating a dictionary
 - #### Using curly braces